Influence corporate social responsibility standards

 Palm oil is an important industry in the countries where it is produced, as it enables the local populations to attain higher incomes and better living standards.
 However, palm oil production is associated with significant challenges, both with regards to the environment and social aspects.

-The Council on Ethics of the AP Funds work is reported in the annual report published during the spring.
-The annual report is available at: www.etikradet.se.
+The Council on Ethics work is reported in the annual report published during the spring.
+The annual report is available at The Council of Ethics of the AP Funds web site.